agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 30/11/2022

+- full control compile? and matched? conditionals

+- changed FOR NEXT to start stop limits, counts downwards from stop to start

+- first try for: DO, LOOP, +LOOP, LEAVE, UNLOOP, I, J, K

 # 27/11/2022

 - when change to atmega328, need use a call in do_spm_short